wlouiBrace/privacy-policy/Hound Ai README.md

 # privacy-policy

-Hound Ai desktop voice assistant description (project description) A desktop voice assistant application is a software program that allows users to control their computers using voice commands.
+Hound Ai desktop voice assistant description (application description) A desktop voice assistant application is a software program that allows users to control their computers using voice commands.
 Desktop voice assistants can be used to perform a variety of tasks, such as opening and closing applications, searching for information on the web, controlling media playback, and interacting with smart home devices.